ExpediaGroup/graphql-kotlin/website/docs/server/graphql-request-parser.md

 - `variables` is an optional map of JSON objects that are referenced as input arguments in the `query` string

 GraphQL Kotlin server supports both single and batch GraphQL requests.
 Batch requests are represented as a list of individual GraphQL requests.
-When processing batch requests, same context will be used for processing all requests and server will respond with a list of GraphQL responses.
+When processing batch requests, the same context will be used for processing all requests and the server will respond with a list of GraphQL responses.

 If the request is not a valid GraphQL format, the interface should return `null` and let the server specific code return a bad request status to the client.
 This is not the same as a GraphQL error or an exception thrown by the schema.